Low-Temperature Magnetization Dynamics of Magnetic Molecular Solids in a Swept Field: Monte Carlo Simulations

 \subsection{Simulation Results}

 In \fno{m-bias} we show a plot of the time dependence of the magnetization for various values of $v$ and $w = 0.5$.
-Readers will note that irrespective of $v$, the major change in $M$ starts when $\veps_{\rm ext}$ reaches a value close to zero, and there is little change once $\veps_{\rm ext}$ exceeds $\sim 5$.
+Readers will note that irrespective of $v$, the major change in $M$ starts when $\veps_a$ reaches a value close to zero, and there is little change once $\veps_a$ exceeds $\sim 5$.
 Readers will also note that there appears to be a small drop in $M$ before the main one.
 The reason is that in the initial state, when all the spins are up, the bias field is zero at almost every site.
 However, there are always some spins with nonzero bias on the surface of the sample, though their fraction becomes smaller as $N$ increases.
 Thus the initial bias distribution is not quite a delta function centered at zero bias, and the surface spins start to flip before the external bias reaches $-w$, and this is responsible for the small dip.

 As can also be seen in \fno{m-bias}, the final magnetization, $M_f$, agrees with the Kayanuma result only for large enough $v$ (the agreement with the LZS result is even poorer).
 To make this point clearer, in \fno{m_f-v} we show $M_f$ vs.~the sweep rate $v$ for three different choices of $w$, along with the Kayanuma result \beq M_{f,{\rm K}} = 1 - 2 P_{\rm K} = e^{-\pi\Dta^2/|\dot\eps_a|} = e^{-\pi/v}. \eeq There is good agreement with the Kayanuma result for fast sweep rates, with $v \gtwid 10$.
-In fact for these velocities, the Kayanuma and LZS models both give good answers, but we do not compare the Monte Carlo answers with LZS because the disagreement for $v \ltwid 10$ is much worse.
-Below $v$ of about $10$, however, even the agreement with Kayanuma's model starts to degrade, and we obtain a residual magnetization even for very slow sweep rates.
+In fact for these velocities, the Kayanuma and LZS models both give good answers.
+However, we do not compare the Monte Carlo answers with LZS because the disagreement between them for $v \ltwid 10$ is much worse.
+Below $v$ of about $10$, even the agreement with Kayanuma's model starts to degrade, and we obtain a residual magnetization even for very slow sweep rates.
 The agreement is worse for smaller values of $w$, with a lower value of $w$ corresponding to a larger $M_f$.
 This is qualitatively understandable as larger $w$ allows for greater opportunities for relaxation.
-What is interesting is that for $v \gtwid 10$, there is virtually no $w$ dependence in $M_f$, and the divergence in $M_f$ starts to appear at about the same value of the scaled velocity, $v \sim 10$, as that where the disagreement with LZS and Kayanuma starts to show up.
+What is interesting is that for $v \gtwid 10$, there is virtually no $w$ dependence in $M_f$, and the divergence in $M_f$ starts to appear at about the same value of the scaled velocity, $v \sim 10$, as that where LZS and Kayanuma start to disagree.

 We now show what value of $\Dta$ we would infer if, as experimenters often do, we use the LZS formula for the final magnetization~\cite{AM}.
 In other words, denoting this inferred value by $\Dta_{{\rm inf,LZS}}$, we use the formula \beq \Dta^2_{{\rm inf,LZS}} = - \frac{2 |{\dot\eps}|}{\pi} \ln \Bigl( \frac{1 + M_f}{2} \Bigr). \eeq The results are shown in \fno{delta_inf}.
 We show what we get if we use the Kayanuma formula for $M_f$, the experimental data of Ref.~\cite{wer99}, and $M_f$ as given by our Monte Carlo simulations with $w = 0.01$ and $w=0.1$.
 From this plot, one cannot tell which value of $w$ is better, although as \fno{m_f-v} shows, $w = 0.01$ gives a better fit.
 Since we estimated $W \simeq 10\,$mK and $E_{dm} \simeq 100\,$mK, $w = 0.1$ certainly seems reasonable, and even $w = 0.01$ is not out of the question.
 This graph shows that the magnetization reversal is not a very sensitive function of $w$, and so is of limited value in trying to learn about nuclear spin decoherence.
 As can be seen, the disagreement between even the Kayanuma model and the experimental data is substantial (observe the logarithmic scale for $v$), while that between the data and our simulations is small.